Improvement and generalization of ABCD method with Bayesian inference: A -inspired toy problem

 We now consider the case where no signal is present to assess the robustness of the Bayesian method against producing spurious signals estimations.
 For the case where no signal is present but we still consider it as part of the probabilistic model, we find that the model is robust in the sense that it will suppress the signal class.
 This is seen in Fig.~\ref{fig:abcdVSbayes_p0}, where we compare the predicted signal events for the Bayesian method and for the ABCD method in the signal regions defined by three possible WPs and in the full dataset.
 To obtain the statistical uncertainty of the estimation, we average over 25 runs where each dataset has no real signal events.

 Both for ABCD and the Bayes method, we obtain a usually non-integer signal prediction $S_{\mathrm{pred}}$.
 A more thorough analysis should assess the compatibility of this prediction with the actual presence of signal events, which can only take discrete values.
 This could be done by using a Poisson distribution with rate given by the estimated $S_{\mathrm{pred}}$ and evaluating the probability of zero events.
 Another possibility is to study the compatibility of the data with the $\pi_{s}=0$ hypothesis.
-This could be done in a fully Bayesian manner by computing the evidence ratio~\cite{bishop} between the two probabilistic models (with and without signal) or approximately by re-doing the MAP estimation with two classes and computing a model comparison metric such as the Bayesian Information Criterion difference between models~\cite{bishop}.
+This could be done in a fully Bayesian manner by computing the evidence ratio (see Section 3.4 in ~\cite{bishop}) between the two probabilistic models (with and without signal), performing a posterior predictive check~\cite{gelman2020bayesian} for each model; or approximately by re-doing the MAP estimation with two classes and computing a model comparison metric such as the Bayesian Information Criterion difference between models (see Section 3.5 in ~\cite{bishop}).
 However, the presented analysis already provides a satisfactory proof of robustness and we leave these more involved model comparison techniques for future work.

 For small signals and due to statistical fluctuations in the CR, the ABCD method may predict negative signal events.
 This could be avoided by setting to zero any negative predictions.
 However, this has the undesirable effect that the underlying distribution is no longer Gaussian and thus the errors cannot be computed simply by averaging over different runs.
 The Bayesian method will by definition predict non-negative $S_{\mathrm{pred}}$ through the non-negative fraction $\pi^{\mathrm{MAP}}_{s}$.
 However, because it will be very close to zero, a simple estimation of the $S_{\mathrm{pred}}$ uncertainty by computing the standard deviation of a sample of estimators obtained from different datasets may fail to account for the skewed nature of the probability distribution and yield incorrect error bars.
 In practice, we observe that the variation on the estimate is very small and does not appear to be that sensitive to the hard $\pi_{s}=0$ boundary.
 We consider the symmetric error bars appropriate and representative of the uncertainty on the estimator.
 We note that this problem would not arise in a fully Bayesian treatment where we compute the full posterior distribution $p(\pi|{\bf X})$ and thus can obtain the relevant confidence intervals on $S_{\mathrm{pred}}$ taking full account of all boundary conditions.